Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Probabilistic Phase Synchronization

 \item $\Pr(\Step_{v, t + 1} = \HoldSymbol \mid \Step_{v, t} = \HoldSymbol) = \Pr(\Step_{v, t + 1} = 0 \mid \Step_{v, t} = \HoldSymbol) = 1 / 2$. \end{itemize} This holds independently of any coin toss of $v$ prior to time $t$ and of any coin toss of all other nodes. \end{observation}

-We now turn to bound the mixing time of the Markov chain in \PPS{}.
-To this end, let $S_{\phi} = \{ \HoldSymbol, 0, 1, \dots, \phi - 1 \}$ denote its state space.
-The following lemma is established by showing that this ergodic Markov chain belongs to a family of Markov chains that has been identified and analyzed in \cite{wilmer1999exact}; its proof is deferred to Appendix~\ref{appendix:proof:lemma:start-phase-probability}.
+We now turn to show that node $v$ has ample opportunities to simulate each step $0 \leq j \leq \phi - 1$ of $\PhaseProcedure_{\Alg}$.
+To this end, we up-bound the mixing time of the $\PPS$ Markov chain, proving that regardless of the current state of $v$'s $\PPS$ module, $v$ starts a phase sufficiently soon with a sufficiently high probability, independently of any other node.
+This is formally cast in the following lemma, established by showing that the $\PPS$ ergodic Markov chain belongs to a family of Markov chains that has been identified and analyzed in \cite{wilmer1999exact}; its proof is deferred to Appendix~\ref{appendix:proof:lemma:pps:start-phase-probability}.